MauriceConrad/iCloud-API/README.md

 Sometimes you run your script & give your credentials but no security code comes in?
 This mostly happens because you set up a session that is partial completed but not fully complete.
 Try to delete your existing session file and try it again.

-Also try to not wonder why you do not have to type in a security code a second time after using `test.js` or any other test envioreemnt.
+Also try to not wonder why you do not have to type in a security code a second time after using `test.js` or any other test environment.
 They save your session at `/tmp/icloud-session.json`.
 If you use it a second time, it just uses the old session.

 ## Applications